sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 The query finds matches in some of the most popular Go projects in a couple of seconds.
 An exhaustive search shows that there are at least 14 matches at the time of writing.
-For this flavor of syntactic change, I have a good sense that these are real hits of code that can be improved (we'll explore proposing changes to projects later in this blog.)
+For this flavor of syntactic change, I have a good sense that these are real hits of code that can be improved.

 ## Adding more code checks